duniul/changesets-changelog-clean/README.md

 - `repo`: The Github repo (including scope, like user or org) to link and look up PRs in (like `repo-scope/repo-name`).
   Required.
-- `inline`: Whether to generate the changelog inline, or with a link to the PR.
-See [this file](./examples/example-changelog-inline.md) for an example of the output.
-  Default: `false`.
 - `capitalize`: Whether to capitalize the first letter of the summary.
   Default: `true`.